isabella232/kubernetes-operator/docs/Connect-to-the-Aerospike-cluster.md

 use-services-alternate: true
 ```

-To use asadm from within the Kubernetes network run
+To use asadm from within the Kubernetes network run:

 ```yaml
 host: 10.128.15.225
 port: :31312